sigsum/sigsum/named-policy.md

   blocking access for certain IP addresses then that log should not be included.

+## When and why to release a new policy

+There is no fixed schedule for when a new policy in the `sigsum-generic-*` series should be released.
+Instead, we regularly check for any changes in circumstances that could motivate the creation of a new policy.

+The following are examples of changes in circumstances that can motivate the release of a new policy in the `sigsum-generic-*` series:

+- One or more new witnesses or logs have become available, and a stronger policy can be creating by adding them.

+- One of the witnesses or logs that the latest existing policy relies on has announced that it will discontinue its operations in less than than the desired time frame of 12 months.

+- Changes in our assessment of dependencies between witnesses.
+For example, if two witnesses that were treated as independent are now regarded as dependent, they may be placed in a group.

+- Other changes in the factors considered for witnesses and logs, as described above.

+Essentially, the procedure for determining a policy outlined in this document should be revisited regularly and if it turns out that the result is different from the current latest released policy, and if the changes are significant, then it is appropriate to release a new policy.

+Note that existing builtin named policies will not change; when a new policy is released that is given a new name on the form `sigsum-generic-YYYY-n`.
+Thus, usage of the previously existing builtin named policies will be unaffected.

 ## Creating and publishing the policy file

 When a set of witnesses, witness groups, quorum definition and logs